Aug 15, 2014Senki Zesshou Symphogear G: In the Distance, That ... (Anime) add

 I don't have much hope for this series.
 If it turns out better than a unanimous 6/10, I'll be very surprised.

-Update of late 2012: It should be noted that this series has a median review score of 6/10 and below.
+Update of 2014: It should be noted that this series has a median review score of 6/10 and below.
 Damn I'm good. read more

 24 of 24 episodes seen

 Reason Alpha: What's on the Screen.

 This animated fanfic stars Vashucard, member of the Heavensing organization.
 She's a bumbling doofus with glasses who kills no humans, but murders vampires.
 When she gets mad,s he spouts out some babble about releasing safety locks and restrictions, and turns into a drill-haired dame with lipstick and fangs.
 Joining him are a mary sue in a nun outfit, robo-Piccolo and some other guys you won't remember because they're only relevant for one episode.

 And those episodes are the only good ones.
 The fanfic starts by introducing semi-enjoyable characters(aside from the terrible main duo) in one-shot episodes that are never referenced or called back to again.
 After that 90 or so minutes of collective entertainment, you're stuck watching some shitilly-paced crossover story about absolutely nothing, with no conclusion.
 At the end, the viewer gains nothing but the bare minimum of visual entertainment.
 They walk away with no morals learned or memories of good presentation and writing.
 It's a completely worthless, ephemeral experience that lasts 12 hours.